usgpo/uslm/README.md

 ## Draft USLM 2.0 Schema ##
 The proposed branch contains the draft USLM 2.0 schema; a schema review guide; sample USLM enrolled bill, public law, and Statutes at Large  files; CSS files; and additional schema required to validate the sample files.
-Additional sample files for the Federal Register and the Code of Federal Regulations will be added in the coming weeks.
+Sample files for the Federal Register and the Code of Federal Regulations are now available.

 To submit feedback, questions, or comments, please open a [GitHub issue](https://github.com/usgpo/uslm/issues).